#include

 };

 The only use case for global module fragments is to solve these preprocessor-related problems.
-As such, we can't put any other type of code there - only preprocessor directives are allowed within the global module fragment.
+As such, we can't put any other type of code there - only preprocessor directives are allowed within a global module fragment.

 Comprehensive course covering advanced concepts, and how to use them on large-scale projects.